Polling app

 cosmonaut be sure to substitute it with cosmonaut.
 You need to do this in some of the Vue and REST API examples later.
 The app end user in this tutorial is alice.

 voter directory contains a working blockchain app and all of the code you need to build and launch a blockchain-based app, including these files and directories:

 appcontains files that connect all of the moving parts of your application

 cmdis responsible for the

-protocontains the protobuffer types of the blockchain application
+protocontains the protobuf types

 The voting applications has two types of entities: polls and votes.
-A poll is a type that has a

 title and a list of

 In a new terminal window, run the following command in the

 After the poll type is successfully created, you see: